 There are no set entry requirements but it may help if you have:

-- GCSEs (A* to C), including English and maths
+- GCSEs at grades 9 to 4 (A* to C) or equivalent, including English and maths

 - a good general knowledge of the local area and its attractions and facilities

 - a travel and tourism qualification

 - experience of customer service and cash handling

 - the ability to speak one or more foreign languages

 2. Skills required

 - customer service skills

 - listening skills and a desire to help